Entalpi/H-News-Backend/README.md

 # H-News-Backend

 # Introduction
-The backend is up and running on a free dyno over at [Heroku](https://h-news.herokuapp.com).
+The backend is up and running on a hobby dyno over at [Heroku](https://h-news.herokuapp.com).

 # API documentation